 Student research profiles

-- Folk devils in contemporary American Gothic;
+- Folk devils in contemporary American Gothic and crime fiction.

 - Dandies in cult television, 1960s-present;